 - Visit or enter a protected shipwreck site.

 To reduce assessment time frames, the Heritage Council of NSW has delegated a range of regulatory functions to City of Sydney Council.
-The Heritage Council’s delegation allows City of Sydney Council to grant exemptions or approvals for changes to State Heritage Register listed places, within the City of Sydney local government area, where the works would not have a major adverse impact – or materially affect – the important heritage values.
+The Heritage Council’s delegation allows City of Sydney Council to grant approvals for changes to State Heritage Register listed places, within the City of Sydney local government area, where the works would not have a major adverse impact – or materially affect – the important heritage values.
 Further information is available on the Delegations to the City of Sydney Council webpage.

 To request a pre-lodgement service